 As you are shopping and strolling along the 10 blocks of exhibitors, you can experience the musical performances placed throughout the festival as well.
 Featuring many local and regional musicians, there is a wide variety of musical talent to enjoy.

 If you feel inspired to get creative, make sure to sign up for the Annual Chalk Walk.
 Adults and children alike are encouraged to sign up for a spot on Elm Street to make colorful street art.
 For a small fee, you will be assigned a spot on the street and given a set of pastels to use.
 All day on Saturday, artists work hard to execute their masterpieces.
 Judges assess the pieces and prizes are awarded in both adult and children’s categories.

 After you have shopped, you may want to sit and relax for a while.
 The Madison Chautauqua Entertainment garden is designed just for that.
 On the front lawn of the historical Lanier Mansion, shady seating is provided.
 We encourage you to kick back with a glass of Madison artisan made wine or beer while you enjoy more of the live entertainment.

-This festival truly is for the whole family.
+This festival truly is for the whole family, although pets do need to stay at home.
 Whether you are looking for that special piece of art for your home, something good to eat, some good music to enjoy, something for the kids to do, or a nice cold beverage, Madison Chautauqua Festival of Art strives to have a something for everyone.

 Madison Chautauqua Festival of Art is a non-profit organization operating under the umbrella of Visit Madison Tourism.
 The volunteer committee and event coordinator meet monthly to plan and produce this event.
 Hundreds of volunteers, City of Madison employees and the Mayor of Madison work together to make the entire Chautauqua weekend a destination for young and old alike.